-In this appendix, two kinds of analogical filters and regulators for a DC motor will be studied, namely a speed regulator that is composed of a speed control loop and current regulators [35].
-Both loops, the current control loop and speed control loop aim to control the DC motor speed as shown in [34].
+In this appendix, two kinds of analogical filters and regulators for a DC motor will be studied, namely a speed regulator that is composed of a speed control loop and current regulators [37].
+Both loops, the current control loop and speed control loop aim to control the DC motor speed.